algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/project_charter_review_template.md

 #### **Clarity and Accessibility**

+- [ ] Make sure the document is written in a professional, idiomatic American English.
 - [ ] Is the document easy to read, with a logical structure and consistent terminology?
 - [ ] Are external links, references, and resources clearly cited and accessible?
 - [ ] Are complex concepts or sections explained in a way that all stakeholders can understand?